nicosommi/gddify/README.md

 But, please, don't.
 Read why [here](http://nicosommi.com/?p=518).

 *Can I use it already?
 Yes.*
 But as it's still on a early version, you should use it carefully, taking care of committing all your changes before running gddify, so you can always stash them after that.
+It's not rock solid yet but it has a high test coverage and it follow good practices for the source code (js standard).

 *There are requirements?
 Yes.*
 Gddify requires node.js and your commitment to the GDD approach to be really useful.